 | Read the Postdoc Spotlight |

-During quarantine/CoronaTimes/The Wrong Timeline I've been continuing my experimental work, including some drop-quench experiments conducted in our vertical furnace.
+During quarantine/CoronaTimes/The Wrong Timeline I've been continuing my experimental work at EPIC (ASU), including some drop-quench experiments conducted in our vertical furnace

 | Watch slow-motion videos |